NDX54/CSCI318-Project/README.md

 ### Update a Contact

-For updating the contact, use the Long ID for both CustomerID and ContactID
+~~For updating the contact, use the Long ID for both CustomerID~~ and ContactID.

+You can now use the randomly generated CustomerID to update the contact.
+You still need to use the Long ID for contactID.

 ```shell
 curl -X PUT -H "Content-Type: application/json" -d "{\"name\": \"Mari Doe\", \"email\": \"mardoe@example.com\", \"phone\": \"992349523952539\", \"position\": \"Doggerr\"}" http://localhost:8081/customers/CUSTOMER_ID_HERE/contacts/CONTACT_ID_HERE